-Homes decorated in the Tuscan decorating style are inspired by the elements of nature.
-Crumbling stone walls, intricately wrought iron accessories, sun-washed hillsides, rustic stone farmhouses, marble flooring and sturdy hardwood furniture are just some of the wonderful elements of this decorating style.
+Homes decorated in the Tuscan style are inspired by elements of nature.
+Crumbling stone walls, intricately wrought iron accessories, sun-washed hillsides, rustic stone farmhouses, marble flooring, and sturdy hardwood furniture are just some of the fanciful elements of this decorating style.

-From ancient Roman times, people moved to the beautiful hills of central Italy to remove themselves from city life, escape the intrigue of politics, and embrace the idealized culture of the country.
-They enjoyed the beauty of nature and incorporated the elements into their villas.
-These same elements are what makes Tuscan style decorating so appealing for our homes today.
+From ancient Roman times, people moved to the beautiful hills of central Italy to remove themselves from city life, escape the intrigue of politics, and embrace the idyllic culture of the country.
+They enjoyed the beauty of nature and incorporated these elements into their villas.

-From the exterior, the traditional Tuscan home is built of sandstone or limestone, using the natural materials found in this area of Italy which are available in a wide range of hues.
-Terracotta roof tiles can be seen everywhere in Tuscany.
-Marble, which is also found in abundance near Tuscany is used for decorative interior details such as flooring, arches, and pillars.
+A traditional Tuscan home's exterior is most often built of sandstone or limestone using natural materials found in that part of Italy, which are available in a wide range of hues.
+Terracotta roof tiles are used throughout Tuscany.
+Marble, which is also found in abundance near Tuscany, is used for decorative interior details such as flooring, arches, and pillars.

-True old Tuscan style rooms can have low ceilings and can be small and dark.
-But today's Tuscan rooms use wooden beams, plastered ceilings, and can have an open, airy feeling.
+While old-style Tuscan rooms may have been small and dark with low ceilings, modern Tuscan-inspired rooms often use wooden beams, plastered ceilings, and feature an open, airy feeling.
 Windows are left uncovered to take advantage of natural light.

 Often walls are painted with a soft white or gray, while accent colors and natural woods and stone provide the interest.
 Ceilings have dark open timbers.
 Venetian plaster is a technique for adding texture and color to new walls.

-The furniture in a Tuscan style home is usually of straight, simple lines made from rough-sawn local woods.
+The furniture in a Tuscan style home usually employs straight, simple lines made from rough-sawn local woods.
 Accents of tile, wrought iron, and marble are common.
-To achieve the worn look, new pieces of dark woods or pine are often "distressed" at the factory.
+To achieve the worn look, new pieces of dark woods or pine are often distressed at the factory.

-Incorporate Tuscan themes in accent touch in your kitchen with displays of pasta in glass jars, a braid of onions or garlic, jars of olives, and flowers.
+Incorporate Tuscan themes as an accent in your kitchen with displays of pasta in glass jars, a braid of onions or garlic, jars of olives, and flowers.